Infection Prevention & Control (IPC) Annual Statement for Guildowns Group Practice 2025

 Criterion 1

-:Annual IPC audits, action plans, cleaning logs, policies and protocols
+• Annual IPC audits, action plans, risk assessments, cleaning logs, policies and protocols

-:Carpets in waiting room Risk Assessment.
-In the past year we have risk assessed the carpets in the common areas of Wodeland Ave Surgery(WA) and the Student Health Centre(SHC).It was deemed due to the amount of patients as well as the cohort of patients; including unwell patients being seen by the Urgent Care Team; babies and young children; patients with chronic illness; and the elderly, that WA was more at risk of the spread of infection than the SHC, which see mainly students.
+• Carpets in waiting room Risk Assessment.
+In the previous year we had risk assessed the carpets in the common areas of Wodeland Avenue Surgery.
+It was deemed due to the amount of patients as well as the cohort of patients, including unwell patients being seen by the Urgent Care Team; babies and young children; patients with chronic illness; and the elderly, that to prevent the spread of infection the flooring needed to be replaced.
+This is complete with a recommended hygienic flooring appropriate for GP Practices.
+Cleaning processes changed / discussed with cleaning company.

-:Prevention of Legionaires Disease.
+• Prevention of Legionnaires Disease.
 Managed by our Health and Safety Lead DV, there is a policy in place (this can be found on the Y drive/policies and protocols/health and safety/Legionella) as well as evidence of constant monitoring.(Y Drive/Health and Safety Monitoring keep/Legionella.)

-:Suspected Infectious Patients: Patients are asked to wait in their cars or if on foot in an isolated area so infection can be contained.
+• Suspected Infectious Patients: Patients asked to wait in their cars, or if on foot, in an isolated area so infection can be contained.
 Staff wear appropriate PPE and with the correct use of handwashing, cleaning of rooms, and waste management, to limit the spread of infection.
+Policy in place: Y Drive/Policies and Protocols/Infection Control/Dealing with possible infectious patients.

 Criterion 2